01-11-2010, 06:47 PM #1

 - Irish, but live in Laprade, 16390, France, (70 miles east of Bordeaux)

 Re: Need help dating a Japy Freres clock.
-(RE: mhtx)
+(By: mhtx)

 Mhtx, I think most of the people who know most about the Japy fréres, have already voiced an opinion on the other thread.
 You might strike lucky, but I doubt it.

 Re: Need help dating a Japy Freres clock.
-(RE: laprade)
+(By: laprade)

 According to one source Japy Freres et Cie was formed in 1854, this in conjunction with other sources that point to the JFC monogram dating to the late 1800s and that hand inscribing of dates on cases wasn't a common practice all suggest your clock doesn't date to 1849.Jonathan.